Last updated on September 4th, 2018

 I just tell you my story to help you understand that hand wrapping is not just about putting wraps here and there.
 It is a technique that every fighter should learn.

-Why wrapping your hands is so important?
+Why wrapping your hands for boxing is so important?

 Obviously, it protects your hand from injuries.
 If you are a fighter, your hands are your most valuable weapon.
 There are hundreds of talented fighters out there who had to finish their career because of a severe hand injury.